sjanefullerton/sjanefullerton/README.md

 ### Hi there 👋
-- 🌱 I'm currently learning Big Data / Remote Databases
+- 🌱 I'm currently working on Big Data / Remote Databases

 <!--